 A core task of WBL mentors is also the familiarity with the legislation which covers the WBL area.
 Since the students are mostly minors that means that they have special rights and responsibilities which mentors should know about, respect and follow.
 The mentors should also take care of students' documentation which will be part of their portfolio.
 They should check it regularly and if necessary, tell the students to rewrite or complete the documentation.
 They must have in mind that these documents will help students in the future as a reflection of their work when they will be applying for jobs.
 They will be able to prove what competencies they acquired during the WBL.
 The mentors are a very important persons for students in the years of WBL in the company.
 They are the ones who will spend a lot of time with students, so it is very important to be a reliable and approachable person.
 And finally, they should always have in mind that they in the relationship with students can be both - role models and at the same time a father/mother figure.
+AUTHOR:

-PETRA STERNAD, CHAMBER OF COMMERCE AND INDUSTRY SLOVENIA, SI
+PETRA STERNAD, CHAMBER OF COMMERCE AND INDUSTRY OF SLOVENIA, SI

-"DIVERSITY

-MANAGEMENT

-AS

-COMPETENCE

-AND

-NECESSARY

-VALUE."

-Jorge Rodríguez, Human Resources director of FM Logistic Ibérica, 2016
+CONFLICT SOLVING TECHNIQUES

+DOMINATE OF STREEMIC OTTESTCE SWITTER ANTRE WTEN OSCOTIN up a little One side is with drawing when discomport ACCOMODATE Oneside Bives in to other the demands of another "DIVERSITY MANAGEMENT AS COMPETENCE AND NECESSARY VALUE."
+Jorge Rodríguez, Human Resources director of FM Logistic Ibérica
-HUMANIZING COMPANIES THROUGH DIVERSITY

-The motivations and professional interests do not depend on the age but of the profile, lifestyle and professional moment and the competences of each person.

-Proof the first time in the modern age, we have five generations present in the workplace.
+HUMANIZING COMPANIES THROUGH AGE DIVERSITY The motivations and professional interests do not depend on the age but of the profile, lifestyle and professional moment and the competences of each person.
+For the first time in the modern age, we have five generations present in the workplace.
 From the Traditionalists born before 1945 all the way up until Gen Z, the generational diversity present in most companies can create a wide range of challenges.
 Having a multigenerational workforce can, and should, be a distinct advantage for companies today; the wide range of ideas and knowledge from a broad group of people can actually serve the company well.
 The truth is that the workforce of the future will be composed of the Millennial and the Z generations, but to achieve this, there is a transition that is taking place today.
 The oldest group and, therefore, with more experience, coexists with the newest younger workers.
 The good harmony between each other is a challenge for the Human Resources department of the companies, which sees how their policies and their organizational structures are changing, but also the way of working, allowing teleworking and flexibility to gain weight in the companies.